SamFonss/music-streaming-project/README.md

 **Uploading and Streaming**

-Logged-in users with upload permissions can add audio files to the platform.
+Logged-in users with upload permissions can add (and remove via the browse page) audio files to the platform.
 All users can stream and download audio files.

 **Network Optimization**